vibeduder/stickpoint/README.md

 ## Running

 Double-click `StickPoint.exe`.
 The app runs silently in the background with a tray icon — no console window appears.
 Left-click the tray icon to open the status popup; right-click for the Exit option.

+## Troubleshooting

+If pressing the controller **Guide button** opens the Xbox Game Bar instead of reaching StickPoint, disable that shortcut in Windows under **Settings > Gaming > Xbox Game Bar**, then turn off the option that opens Xbox Game Bar from the controller.

 ## Configuration